CorrelAid/hugo-website/content/en/_index.md

 title: "CorrelAid"
 date: 2018-08-23T11:19:40+02:00
 draft: false
-menu: "main"
 translationKey: "home"
 meta:
     title: "CorrelAid"
-    description: "CorrelAid Homepage.
-We are a network of young data analysts that wants to change the world with a more inclusive, integrated and innovative approach to data analysis."
     image: "509-correlaid-thumb.jpg"
     keywords: "CorrelAid, Data4Good, NGOs, Engagement 4.0"
 ---